Veranojoel/DigiHealth-IT342-GO2-Group3/SIA FILES/COMPLETE_DIGIHEALTH_FRS2.md

 - Type-safe interfaces for medical records
 - Sheet-based detail view for mobile-friendly interaction
 - Proper error handling and loading animations
+- Theme-agnostic components for consistent rendering in dark mode

 ---